pglass/cube/README.md

 # Overview

-This a Python implementation of a Rubik's Cube solver.
+This a Python implementation of a (3x3) Rubik's Cube solver.
+It contains:

+- A simple implementation of the cube
+- A solver that follows a fixed algorithm
+- An unintelligent solution sequence optimizer
+- A decent set of test cases

 ## Implementation